Edward Lowassa

-Edward Ngoyai Lowassa (born August 26, 1953) is a Tanzanian politician who was Prime Minister of Tanzania from 2005 to 2008, serving under President Jakaya Kikwete.
-Lowassa has gone into record as the first Prime Minister to have been forced to resign by a fraud scandal in the history of Tanzania.
+Edward Ngoyai Lowassa (26 August 1953 – 10 February 2024) was a Tanzanian politician who was Prime Minister of Tanzania from 2005 to 2008, serving under President Jakaya Kikwete.
+Lowassa went into record as the first Prime Minister to have been forced to resign by a fraud scandal in the history of Tanzania.
 Following his resignation President Kikwete was obliged to dissolve his cabinet as required by the Constitution and with minimum delay, constituted a new one under a new Prime Minister, Mizengo Pinda.

 After the ruling CCM failed to select him as its candidate for the October 2015 presidential election, he left the party and stood instead as an opposition candidate.
 He was defeated in the election by CCM candidate John Magufuli.

 Biography

 Early life

-Edward Lowassa is the fourth child of the herdsman Ngoyai Lowassa who worked part-time for the colonial government in Monduli District in Arusha Region as a tarish (village law enforcement).
-Lowassa has a sister named Kalaine.
+Edward Lowassa was the fourth child of the herdsman Ngoyai Lowassa, who worked part-time for the colonial government in Monduli District in Arusha Region as a tarish (village law enforcement).

 Education

-Edward Lowassa joined Monduli Primary School (which was later renamed to Moringe Primary School) in 1961.
+Lowassa joined Monduli Primary School (which was later renamed to Moringe Primary School) in 1961.
 Lowassa was the school band leader at Monduli Primary School and in 1967 he sat for the CPEE.
-He then went on to advance his education at Arusha Secondary School in 1968 and sat for his O-Level Certificate, the CSEE in 1971.
-For his A levels, he attended Milambo Secondary School from 1972 to 1973 where he sat for his ACSEE.
+He then went on to Arusha Secondary School in 1968 and sat for his O-Level Certificate, the CSEE in 1971.
+For his A-Levels, he attended Milambo Secondary School from 1972 to 1973 where he sat for his ACSEE.

-Lowassa received his undergraduate degree in BA Fine and Performing Arts.
-University of Dar es Salaam in 1977.
-At the University of Dar es Salaam, he encountered Jakaya Kikwete and John Chilligati.
-In 1978 he was drafted into the army and fought in the Kagera War between Tanzania and Uganda.
+Lowassa received his undergraduate degree, a BA in Fine and Performing Arts.
+He moved on to the University of Dar es Salaam in 1977.
+There, he encountered Jakaya Kikwete and John Chilligati.
+In 1978 he was conscripted into the army and fought in the Kagera War between Tanzania and Uganda.
 Lowassa then went on to earn a MSc.
 Development Studies from The University of Bath in the United Kingdom in 1984.